CraigThomasson/project-one-repo/README.md

 ## Testing

 * The site was tested in [google chrome](documentation/chrome-testing.PNG), [Firefox](documentation/firefox-testing.PNG), [Microsoft edge](documentation/edge-testing.PNG) and [safari](documentation/safari-test.png).
-* It was also tested on android and IOS phones.
+* It was also tested on [android](documentation/android-test.jpg) and IOS phones
+* As evidenced above i also tested on multiple view ports
 * Links in nav bar where all tested to ensure they link to the correct page sections
 * Check form to ensure it validates